jubalh/awesome-package-maintainer/README.md

 # HOWTO Awesome Package Maintainer!
 *or How to Become a Packager*

-***WIP*** I'm not yet sure how to organize this.
-Let's collect all information now.
-We can still reorganize and restructure later.

 Goals:
 * short general introduction on what are packages and why we have them
 * general collection of tools that packagers use